Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 │ configuration or state have been made.

 During reinitialization, all the information from the current state file is migrated to the newly configured S3 backend.
-Once this is done successfully, the development process can be continued.
+Once this is successfully completed, the development process can continue.

-In this section, we will take a look at some of the best practices to follow while using AWS S3 buckets as the choice of the remote backend for Terraform operations.
+In this section, we will look at best practices for using AWS S3 buckets as the remote backend for Terraform operations.

 Some of the Terraform S3 backend best practices include: